1uckyneo/jagdai/packages/jagdai/README.md

 }
 ```

-If you also want to subscribe to the _event_ defined using `useEvent` within the store, it's also very simple: just pass the listener function as a parameter when defining the _event_ using `useEvent`.
+If you want to subscribe to the _event_ defined using `useEvent` within the store, it's also very simple:

+Just pass the listener function as a parameter when defining the _event_ using `useEvent`.

 ```typescript
 const onUpdateFail = useEvent((reason: string) => {